 5.3 Orientation and Mobility Assessment

-5.3.1 Service Description
+5.3.1 Orientation and Mobility Assessment Service Description

-The assessment includes an evaluation of the customer's O&M skills in multiple situations.
+The assessment includes an evaluation of the customer's O&M skills in multiple situations in person and cannot be conducted remotely.

 Assessments may be conducted using the customer's functional vision.
 Functional vision refers to the way in which an individual uses whatever vision he or she has in a given travel situation.
 Assessments provide an opportunity for customers to recognize that their vision might not meet all their travel needs.